Mary Hall (actress)

-Mary Hall (c.
-1876 – December 8, 1960), born Mary deLuce White, was an American stage actress who appeared on Broadway from 1901 to 1929.
+Mary Hall (born Mary deLuce White, 1877 – December 8, 1960), was an American stage actress who appeared on Broadway from 1897 to 1929.
 She was part of the Castle Square Theatre in Boston, and a leading lady with Boston's Empire Theatre and the Pike Theatre of Cincinnati.
 She took her stage name from her first marriage to Smith B. Hall, with whom she was mother of sportscaster Halsey Hall.
 She died in New York City at age 84.